-\begin{itemize} \item \textbf{FAR(1)-Concurrent} refers to the forecasting algorithm based on the estimation of the concurrent FAR(1) model \eqref{eqn:FAR_concurrent}. \item \textbf{FAR(1)-EK} (Estimated Kernel) denotes the first estimation procedure presented in Section \ref{sec:FAR1}, where we explicitly compute $\hat{\Psi}_M$ as prescribed by \eqref{eq:EK_estimator} and then set $\hat{Y}_{T+1} = \hat{\Psi}_M Y_T$. \item \textbf{FAR(1)-EK+} (Estimated Kernel improved) is a modification of the above method, where eigenvalues $\hat{\lambda}_i$ are replaced by $\hat{\lambda}_i + 1.5(\hat{\lambda}_1+\hat{\lambda}_2)$, as recommended by \citet{didericksen} and further discussed in \ref{appendix_EK}. \item \textbf{FAR(1)-VAR} denotes the forecasting procedure \eqref{eqn:VAR_efpc_hat}, where we exploit the expansion on estimated functional principal components and forecast $Y_{T+1}$ using the underlying VAR(1) model. \item \textbf{Naive}: we just set $\hat{Y}_{T+1}=Y_T$.
-This method does not attempt to model temporal evolution, it is included to see how much can be gained by exploiting the autoregressive structure of data. \item \textbf{Oracle}: we set $Y_{T+1}=\Psi Y_T$, using the actual $\Psi$ from which data are simulated.
+\begin{itemize} \item \textbf{FAR(1)-Concurrent} refers to the forecasting algorithm based on a concurrent FAR(1) model \eqref{eqn:FAR_concurrent}. \item \textbf{FAR(1)-EK} (Estimated Kernel) denotes the first estimation procedure presented in Section \ref{sec:FAR1}, where we explicitly compute $\hat{\Psi}_M$ as prescribed by \eqref{eq:EK_estimator} and then set $\hat{Y}_{T+1} = \hat{\Psi}_M Y_T$. \item \textbf{FAR(1)-EK+} (Estimated Kernel Improved) is a modification of the above method, where eigenvalues $\hat{\lambda}_i$ are replaced by $\hat{\lambda}_i + 1.5(\hat{\lambda}_1+\hat{\lambda}_2)$, as recommended by \citealt{didericksen} and discussed in \ref{appendix_EK}. \item \textbf{FAR(1)-VAR} denotes the forecasting procedure \eqref{eqn:VAR_efpc_hat}, where we exploit the expansion on estimated functional principal components and forecast $Y_{T+1}$ using the underlying VAR(1) model. \item \textbf{Naive}: we just set $\hat{Y}_{T+1}=Y_T$.
+This method does not attempt to model temporal evolution, it is only included to see how much can be gained by exploiting the autoregressive structure of data. \item \textbf{Oracle}: we set $Y_{T+1}=\Psi Y_T$, using the same exact operator $\Psi$ from which data are simulated.
 This point predictor is clearly not available in practical application, but it is interesting to include it in order to see if poor predictions might be due to poor estimation of $\Psi$. \end{itemize}

-When it is required (namely in FAR(1)-EK, FAR(1)-EK+, FAR(1)-VAR), FPCA is performed using the discretization approach, as motivated in \ref{appendix_FPCA}.
-The number of principal components is selected by the cumulative proportion of variance criterion.
-Calling $\hat{\lambda}_1,\dots,\hat{\lambda}_M$ the $M$ largest estimated eigenvalues, we choose $M\in \mathbb{N}$ such that $\sum_{j=1}^{M}\hat{\lambda}_j / \sum_{j=1}^{\infty}\hat{\lambda}_j$ exceeds a predetermined percentage value, in this case fixed equal to 0.8.
-We noticed that, on average, this entails to select a number of harmonics equal to 5.
+When it is required (namely in FAR(1)-EK, FAR(1)-EK+, FAR(1)-VAR), FPCA is performed using the discretization approach, as motivated in \ref{appendix_FPCA}, truncating the representation to the first 4 harmonics.